Building your platform in social media

 - Provide Information.
 Let the people in your group know about what's going on in your life.
 Do you have a signing coming up?
 Is a new book being released?
 Have you posted a sample chapter for free?
 Did a magazine publish one of your short stories?
 This isn't selling; it is informing.
 You aren't telling them to buy; you are letting them know what you have and leaving the decision to them.

 Kudos guys!
-I just messaged a relative I can absolutely describe their great first-rate digital marketing agency in Kents, https://rocket-group.com through a website piece.
-If you are hunting to find a web design company in the OTH vicinity, they certainly really are excellent.
+I just messaged a relative I can absolutely describe their great superior residential mortgage agent in Oakvilles, https://donnasmortgages.com through a website piece.
+If you are hunting to find a real estate agent in the Ontario vicinity, they certainly really are excellent.

 Posted in Home Post Date 04/25/2018